Privacy Policy

 • Authority to negotiate and bind the corporate obligor to legally enforceable decisions, respond to financial inquiries, execute financial transactions, etc.

-The following personal data are processed in the context of the Loan Agreement between the Obligor and the Company, especially in the context of identifying a mutually agreeable solution and loan restructurings:
+The following personal data are processed in the context of the Loan Agreement between the Obligor and the owners of the loan portfolios, especially in the context of identifying a mutually agreeable solution and loan restructurings:

 • Identity and contact details, such as: full name, address, email address, phone number, date of birth, ID, nationality, gender, marital status, employment history, details about dependants;